stan-dev/stan-dev.github.io/events/stancon2023/index.md

 Jeff Soules (Flatiron Institute)\
 **Abstract**: We have developed MCMC-Monitor, a browser-based visualization tool for live-monitoring of MCMC samplers.
 It displays interactive plots of standard and user-specified variables for MCMC runs, both during sampling and after run completion.
 Plots include timeseries line charts showing the evolution of variables on a per-chain or cumulative basis; histograms; 2- and 3-D scatterplots of user-selected variable combinations; and autocorrelation function plots, as well as tabular data, including effective sample size estimates.
 Variables include user-requested subsets of model parameters, as well as Stan-computed descriptive variables like per-draw log probability, acceptance rate, stepsize, and more.
 By exposing these data in graphical format in real-time, MCMC-Monitor provides insight into the convergence of live runs, allowing users to make adjustments before expending time and compute resources.
 One distinctive feature of MCMC-Monitor is that it allows monitoring runs either on the local machine or on a remote computer.

+**Bayesian phase retrieval for image reconstruction using fast Fourier transforms in Stan**\
+Brian Ward (Flatiron Institute)\
+**Abstract**: In this talk, I will show how Stan's new complex number capabilities and 2D fast Fourier transform can be applied to biomedical image reconstruction problems from the field of holographic coherent diffraction imaging.
+These features in Stan allow us to directly represent a generative forward model for this problem called the HoloML model.
+This model uses photon counts observed during X-ray diffraction imaging as the rate for a Poisson likelihood to recover the missing phase information required to construct images of the desired specimen.
+I will present step-by-step how to simulate from the forward model, discuss which Stan developments made this model possible and efficient, and conclude with simulated results from both optimization and Bayesian sampling to solve the inverse problem.

 ### ...

 # [Call for proposals](#call)